A comprehensive guide for maintaining hydration

 The Importance of Hydration During Ramadan

 Every body function depends heavily on water because it regulates temperature as well as aids digestion while it transports nutrients throughout the body.
-People observing Ramadan need to be vigilant about dehydration since fasting times prolong throughout warm summer months as well as warmer regions.
-The signs of dehydration consist of exhaustion and head pains together with dizziness and impaired focus which blocks people from engaging in their daily routines as well as spiritual commitments.
+People observing Ramadan need to be vigilant about dehydration since fasting times prolong throughout warm summer months as well as in warmer regions.
+The signs of dehydration consist of exhaustion and headaches, together with dizziness and impaired focus, which block people from engaging in their daily routines as well as spiritual commitments.

-It is necessary to implement strategies which maintain your fluid levels during daytime hours in order to prevent dehydration.
+It is necessary to implement strategies that maintain your fluid levels during daytime hours to prevent dehydration.

 1. Water consumption should always be the priority during Suhoor and Iftar times.

 You should consume fluid through Suhoor (pre-dawn meal) and Iftar (the meal to end daily fasting) since they provide the primary approaches for fluid replacement within your body.
 Drinking water should be the main liquid choice during Suhoor and Iftar events throughout Ramadan.
-When observing Ramadan people should have 6 to 9 glasses of water at Suhoor followed by another 6 to 9 glasses at Iftar.
-Caffeinated beverages together with sugary drinks should be avoided because they increase dehydration symptoms.
+When observing Ramadan, people should have 6 to 9 glasses of water at Suhoor, followed by another 6 to 9 glasses at Iftar.
+Avoid caffeine and sugary drinks, as they exacerbate the symptoms of dehydration.

 2. Incorporate Hydrating Foods

-Besides water you should increase your hydration levels through eating watery foods.
-Watermelon and oranges together with cucumbers and strawberries form an ideal hydration combination for Ramadan.
-Traditional Iftar dinners include soup and broth which adds to your daily water consumption.
+Besides water, you should increase your hydration levels by eating watery foods.
+Watermelon and oranges, together with cucumbers and strawberries, form an ideal hydration combination for Ramadan.
+Traditional Iftar dinners include soup and broth, which adds to your daily water consumption.

 3. Avoid Salty and Spicy Foods